rchrdschfr/slambda/readme.md

 #### Deploy the Lambda Function

-Check [grunt-aws-lambda package](https://github.com/Tim-B/grunt-aws-lambda) for information on deploying.
+See the [grunt-aws-lambda package](https://github.com/Tim-B/grunt-aws-lambda) for information on deploying.